knennigtri/aep-tag-tool/README.md

 1. Export the desired property as specified above
 2. In the new Organization, create an Adobe IO project with the Launch API
    1. download the OAuth JSON
-3. The command below will only import Extensions (-E), Data Elements (-D) and Rules (-R) from the origPropertyExport.json
+3. The command below will only import (E)xtensions, (D)ata Elements and (R)ules from the origPropertyExport.json and build a (L)ibrary into the Dev Environment:
 ```
- aep-tag-tool -c newOrg-oauth-config.json --import origPropertyExport.json -EDR
+ aep-tag-tool -c newOrg-oauth-config.json --import origPropertyExport.json -EDRL
 ```
-4. Manually update any values unique to the Adobe org.
+1. Manually update any values unique to the Adobe org.
 Typically in the Extension values.
-5. Verify the import and build and deploy a new Library
+2. Verify the import and build and deploy a new Library

 ## Delete tag properties that contain a specific string
 Quickly delete web properties that might have been created with this tool.
 Delete mode allows you to search for web properties in an Adobe organization based on a search string.
 If any web properties contain the search string, they are deleted.
 This is particularly useful if you are developing your own property to import/export since all properties end with a timestamp.
 Searching (-s) for `2022-10-25` would delete `MyProperty 2022-10-25T20:57:42.049Z`, `MyProperty 2022-10-25T21:57:42.049Z`, and `MyProperty 2022-10-25T20:58:42.049Z`.